 Case-by-case basis

-People can have different levels of capacity, and a person’s level can evolve over time.
+People can have different levels of capacity and be more or less independent.
+A person’s capacity can evolve over time.
 Sometimes, a person becomes incapacitated only for a certain amount of time.
 In other situations, a person becomes permanently incapacitated.

 The impact of incapacity on your life

-You won’t necessarily need protective measures if you become incapacitated, for example, if your loved ones are caring for you or your finances are easy to manage.
+You won’t necessarily need protective measures if you become incapacitated.
+For example, it might not be necessary if your loved ones are caring for you or your finances are easy to manage.

-If you’re married (or in a civil union), your spouse can continue to take care of basic family needs in your name, such as electricity, heating, housing and groceries.
+If you’re married (or in a civil union), your spouse can continue to take care of basic family needs on your behalf, such as electricity, heating, housing and groceries.
 To learn more about these solutions, visit the website Quebec.ca.

-If you have significant assets or need a higher level of protection, the court can homologate your protection mandate, if you have one, which means making it official.
+If you have a lot of assets or need a higher level of protection, the court can homologate your protection mandate, if you have one.
+Homologating it means making it official.
 A protection mandate is a document that names someone you trust to take care of you and your affairs.
+A protection mandate can’t be used until the homologation process is complete.

 If you don’t have a protection mandate, the court can establish a tutorship.
 A person close to you will be appointed to care for you and your finances.
 The Public Curator can be appointed as your tutor as a last resort if no one else is available.